scotws/tinkasm/docs/MANUAL.md

 being easy to understand and easy to modify.

-## Philosophy
+## The General Idea

 People who want to play around with assemblers but are not computer scientists have a rough time.
-Like compilers, professional grade assemblers involve things like lexers and parsers, formal grammars, descending down to strange places and using weird things called ASTs.
+Like compilers, professional grade assemblers involve things like lexers and parsers, formal grammars, want you to descend down to strange places and using weird things called ASTs.
 And if writing one weren't bad enough, but trying to adapt other people's assemblers to experiment with them is far worse.

-This is an assembler for the 6502, 65c02, and 65816 MPUs for people who like to tinker -- hence the name: A Tinkerer's Assembler.
-Instead of parsing and lexing the source code and doing other computer science stuff, the assembly process is broken down into a large number of very simple passes that each do one thing.
-Easy to understand, easy to modify.
+This is an assembler for the 6502, 65c02, and 65816 MPUs for non-computer scientists who like to tinker -- hence the name: A Tinkerer's Assembler.
+Instead of parsing and lexing the source code and doing other complicated stuff, the assembly process is broken down into a large number of very simple steps that usually only do one thing.
+Easy to understand, easy to modify, if not very fast or efficient.

-This, then, is an assembler for those of us who associate the "Wizard Book" with *Lord of the Rings* and the "Dragon Book" with *A Song of Ice and Fire.* Enjoy.
+This, then, is an assembler for those of us who associate the "Wizard Book" with *Lord of the Rings* and the "Dragon Book" with *A Song of Ice and Fire.*

 ### Drawbacks

 Because of the way it is structured, as an assembler, TinkAsm is horribly inefficient as an actual assembler.
 If you're in it for raw speed, this is not the assembler for you.

-TinkAsm assumes that there is one and one menemonic for each opcode.
+TinkAsm assumes that there is one and one mnemonic for each opcode.
 This is why the assembler uses Typist's Assembler Notation (TAN) instead of traditional notation for these MPUs.

 ### State of Development

-TinkAsm is in an very early stage of development.
+TinkAsm is in an early stage of development.
 See the `docs/TODO.txt` file for features that are to be added soon and those that will come later.
 Suggestions are welcome